Return to the main gate

 Some of the most prestigious religious institutions of higher learning in the world are not recognized as accredited by any US state government because they teach religious philosophy and not secular subjects.
 The University of Sedona and the University of Metaphysics are two examples of this category of higher learning religious institutions.

 But keep in mind that accreditation is seen by many to serve one purpose.
-To acquire and qualify for Federal and or State funding of the school, University or College.
+To qualify and acquire Federal and or State funding for the school, University or College.
+Many institutions of higher learning barely qualify to the requirements set by the Federal and State governments.
+Accreditation therefore does not mean a University is a well run or "good" school of higher learning.
 The University of Sedona is sponsored by students, former graduates and generous donations from the public.
-As such, they do not seek to acquire Federal or State Funding.
+As such, they do not seek to acquire Federal or State Funding and prefer to remain non-secular in order to meet it's own higher Spiritual standards of learning.

 There have been many prestigious graduates from the University.
 In 2008 Rev. Dr. Della Reese-Lett, who received her doctoral degree from the University of Metaphysics, received the International Metaphysical Ministry’s Lifetime Achievement Award for the work she has done and the inspiration she has given to others around the world.